Realitaa/SimpleAI-gemini-chatbot-api/README.md

-# Gemini Chatbot API
+# SimpleAI - Gemini Chatbot API

 A simple chatbot page to simulate chatting with generative AI model from Google Gemini API.
+This chatbot model have a motto: "A short, simple and to the point chatbot".

 ## Table of Contents